data61/gnaf/gnaf-indexer/README.md

 - buff/cache (as reported by `top` and used by the memory mapped Lucene index for each shard) was around 2G
 - the c4 machine (without local SSDs) was faster than the c3 (using local SSDs), so it appears that performance is not limited by i/o speed (or at least by latency).
 The bottleneck appears to be CPU.

+Performance is about double without the fuzzy query (i.e. not handling spelling mistakes).

 ## To Do